Last updated on May 11th, 2023 at 08:38 am

 When epileptic power supply was crippling hundreds of businesses that depended on power, Mamman in October 2020, announced that Nigeria was planning to supply electricity to Chad.

-He may not be the inventor of the many challenges of power supply in Nigeria, some Nigerians believe that he has not done enough to solve the problem, rather complicating issues.
+He may not be the inventor of the many challenges of power supply in Nigeria, some Nigerians believe that he has not done enough to solve the problem, rather than complicating issues.

 Living Large Before Sack